E-mail: r.m.schouten@tue.nl

 Van den Berg, N. T., Broekgaarden, B. O., Mahieu Dionysia, P., Martens, J. G., Niederle, J., Schouten, R.M., & Duivesteijn, W. (2024) Generating MNAR missingness in image data, with additional evaluation ofMisGAN.
 Accepted for presentation at BNAIC/BeNeLearn 2024.
 See here for the presentation.

 Schouten, R.M., Stevens, G.W.J.M., van Dorsselaer, S.A.F.M., Duinhof, E.L., Monshouwer, K., Pechenizkiy, M. & Duivesteijn, W. (2024) Analyzing the interplay between societal trends and socio-demographic variables with local pattern mining: Discovering exceptional trends in adolescent alcohol use in the Netherlands.
-Accepted for presentation at BNAIC/BeNeLearn 2024.
-See here for the presentation.
+To appear in post-proceedings BNAIC/BeNeLearn 2024.

 Schouten, R.M., Duivesteijn, W., Rasanen, P, Paul, J.M., & Pechenizkiy, M. (2024) Exceptional Subitizing Patterns: Exploring Mathematical Abilities of Finnish Primary School Children with Piecewise Linear Regression.
 In: Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD), pp. 66-82.